-- Illegal target areas are: - Any part of the arms e.g. fists, hands, elbows, etc... - Throat - Anywhere below the belt.
+- Any part of the arms e.g. fists, hands, elbows, etc... - Throat - Anywhere below the belt.
 However, in freestyle sparring, thighs and calves are also permitted - attacks to leg joints e.g. knees, ankles, hips are still not permitted.

 Illegal weapons are: